chrisji/checkhost-report-scraper/README.md

 ### Disclaimer

 I am not responsible for the use of this scraper.
 While all requested data is public, I recommend (a) being respectful of the site's resources and (b) using the data ethically.
-Here and in general.